 Subserosal fibroids form on the outside of your uterus, which is called the serosa.
 They may grow large enough to make your womb appear bigger on one side.

 When subserosal tumors develop a stem (a slender base that supports the tumor), they become pedunculated fibroids.

-These types of tumors develop in the inner lining (myometrium) of your uterus.
+These types of tumors develop in the middle muscle layer (myometrium) of your uterus.
 Submucosal tumors are not as common as other types, but when they do develop, they may cause heavy menstrual bleeding and trouble conceiving.

 It is unclear why fibroids develop, but several factors may influence their formation.